tlerea1/jgl/README.md

 Note a few things, first my path to the jgl repo may be different than yours, secondly, this command must be done from within the jsDoc directory.

+<b>Note:</b> the jgl distribution comes with all the files except jglTask.js, this
+must be made by hand it is simply the combination of all the files in the task folder.
+To do this via the command line navigate inside the task folder and then type the command cat * > jglTask.js this will create a new file called jglTask.js which can then be included in your experiments.
+Also dont worry about deleting the file before pushing to update the repository, git has be set to ignore any file called jglTask.js.